 PSYC 101 is recommended.
 Psychology course work must be completed within 10 years prior to the semester of admission.

-Since the number of qualified applicants is expected to exceed the number of placements available, fulfillment of the minimum requirements does not guarantee admission.
+Since the number of qualified applicants is expected to exceed the number of placements available, fulfilment of the minimum requirements does not guarantee admission.
 The process is competitive and the School of Nursing reserves the right to select and admit all students into the NBNP.
 Consideration is given to all applicants who complete the application process; however, preference is given to Canadian citizens and permanent residents.

 The School of Nursing selects and admits those students who demonstrate academic potential, strong motivation to study nursing and the qualities, judgment and clinical aptitude necessary to be a caring and professional nurse.